RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

 > - **Speed** 8;
 > - **Shadowsight** The Deep One can see into areas obscured by shadows as if those areas were lit.
 > - **Hold Breath** Deep One hybrids can hold their breath under water for up to 1 hour.
-> - **The Call of Dagon** Whenever a Deep One hybrid gains corruption so their total is an even number, their transformation into a full-fledged Deep One gets ever so closer.
-Randomly determine 1 trait from the Deep One list below.
+> - **The Call of Dagon** Whenever a Deep One hybrid gains corruption, their transformation into a full-fledged Deep One gets ever so closer.
+Use the Deep One table for corruption effects instead of the normal corruption effects table.
+Also, all hybrids start with one Deep One traits, choose or randomly determine which one the hybrid start with.
 >
 >### Attack Options
 > ___